 When I talk about thought leadership, people often ask me a few key questions.
 So, I thought I'd address them all right here.
 If you have additional ones, please contact me.
 I work with executives, entrepreneurs, non-profit leaders and their teams who are taking the journey from leader to thought leader and/or creating a thought leadership culture.
 Please be in touch if I can help you on your journey.

 What is a Thought Leader (Definition)?

 Thought leaders are the informed opinion leaders and the go-to people in their field of expertise.
 They are trusted sources who move and inspire people with innovative ideas; turn ideas into reality, and know and show how to replicate their success.
-They create a dedicated group of friends, fans and followers to help them replicate and scale those ideas into sustainable change not just in one company but in an industry, niche or across an entire ecosystem.
+Over time, they create a dedicated group of friends, fans and followers to help them replicate and scale their ideas into sustainable change not just in one company but in an industry, niche or across an entire ecosystem.

 The thought leaders I admire are the ones like Robin Chase, founder of Zipcar, Amanda Nguyen of Rise and Ron Finley, the co-founder of the charity L.A.
 Green Grounds who styles himself as the ‘Guerrilla Gardener’ in order to encourage Angelenos to cultivate vegetable and fruit gardens in vacant lots in deprived neighborhoods.

 They are changing the world in meaningful ways and engage others to join their efforts.
 They create evolutionary and even revolutionary advancements in their fields not just by urging others to be open to new ways of thinking, but when they create a blueprint for people to follow – they provide a method, process, guidelines or a set of best practices.
 Thought leaders who codify the steps necessary to follow in their footsteps assure that others will align with and build on their success.
 This guarantees that they are not confined to making small tweaks around the edges, but instead create a foundation for others to build on or a movement for others to join.

 Can ANYONE be a thought leader?